 - Combine brown rice flour, tapioca starch, sugar, baking powder, xanthan gum, and salt in a mixing bowl and whisk together to combine.

-- Add cold butter chunks to the flour mixture and use the pastry cutter to cut the butter into the dry ingredients.
-Butter should be well-blended into the flour and resemble coarse flour.
+- Add cold butter chunks to the flour mixture and use the pastry cutter (or fork or two knives) to cut the butter into the dry ingredients.
+Bits of butter should be well-coated in the flour and resemble coarse crumbs.

-- Add milk and beaten egg to the flour-butter mixture and mix well with a spoon until dry ingredients are well incorporated.
-Dough will be sticky.
+- Add milk and beaten egg to the flour-butter mixture and mix well with a spoon or rubber spatula until a sticky dough forms.

-- Scoop moundfuls of dough onto parchment-lined baking sheet.
+- Use a cookie scoop or tablespoons to drop moundfuls of dough onto a parchment-lined baking sheet.

-- Flatten any edges or points on the scone mounds with slightly wet fingers.
+- Flatten any edges or points on the scone mounds with slightly wet fingers, if desired.

-- Let cool on rack for 10 minutes before serving.
+- Transfer scones to a cooling rack and let cool for 10 minutes before serving.

 - Store leftover scones in a sealed container or bag for 2-3 days.
 Warm in the toaster oven or the microwave to soften.

-- If you do not have a pastry blender, you can use two knives to cut the butter into the flour.
+- If you do not have a pastry blender, you can use two knives or a fork to cut the butter into the flour.

 - You can also pulse the butter and flour in a food processor, being careful not to process too much.
 You do not want the butter to get too soft.